 The importance of institutions can hardly be exaggerated in the study of social phenomena and processes.
 Since the (re)discovery of the role of institutions in the construction and shaping of political and social reality, research on institutions has undergone a significant diversification and pluralization, leading to a number of theories which focus variously on organizations (neoclassical institutionalism), individuals (rational choice), and transactions (new institutional economics).
 These theories have been applied in a great number of empirical studies on the United States and Europe.
 Since the beginning of the theoretical discourse on institutions, however, events in East Asia have outpaced the development of scholarship in the region.
 GEAS builds on the large body of research on European and North American settings and build a coherent, cohesive project to examine East Asia in the context of several varieties of institutional theory, with the additional aim of contributing to theoretical innovation with empirical data from East Asia.

 The Ph.D. training program is designed to develop core competences that are central for conducting discipline-based research in and on East Asia as well as a set of transferable skills that enable doctoral candidates to develop successful careers either in academia or in policy relevant employment.
 Moreover, the doctoral training program is characterized by a high level of international exchange.
-All doctoral candidates are required to (and will receive GEAS funding for) a minimum of six months of conducting original research in the region based at a partner university in East Asia and to participate in a two week Summer School.
+All doctoral candidates are encouraged to a minimum of six months of conducting original research in the region based at a partner university in East Asia and to participate in a two week Summer School.